wbalmer/petitRADTRANS/docs/content/installation.rst

 Other issues
 ------------
 You can take a look at the solved issues `here <https://gitlab.com/mauricemolli/petitRADTRANS/-/issues>`_.
-If you do not find an helpful answer there, do not hesitate to open a new issue.
+If you do not find an helpful answer there, do not hesitate to `open a new issue <contributing.html#suggestions-and-reporting-issues>`_.